Showing posts with label Jeya Mohan. Show all posts

 “But he has sold hundred books.
 Hasn’t he?”

-“A crowd assembled there.
+“A crowd gathered there.
 Someone said, “It is just what the master says.
 Is it not?
-No matter what it could be, he was his God who had provided him food for seven years.
-His brother also came there at that time.
-He also scolded me.
+No matter what it could be, he was his God who had fed him with food for seven years.
+Sooner, his brother also came there and abused me.
 I started screaming at them hysterically.
-“You are amassing wealth by cheating me.
+“You got rich by cheating me.
 You will never prosper ever in your life”.
 Suddenly, he hit me.
 The people nearby caught hold of him.
 “Get lost!
-You curse me after eating my salt.
-Do you?”, the elder one shouted.
+You curse the hand that fed you.
+Don't you?”, the elder one shouted.
 I was standing in the middle of the road.
 Became immobile.
 It was evening.
 I didn’t know where to go.
 How to go home?
 All the arrangements were on full swing.
 I needed money.
 Gold Jewellery and Sarees were to be purchased.
 Advance amount for making temporary shed to be given….I stood there still.
 After dusk, I went to the master and prostrated in front of him and cried.
-They pushed me out, “Poda…poda”
+They pushed me out, “Get out ...get out”

 “Then what happened?”
 I asked impatiently.

 “I came to know about what happened only after I was told about it.
-Achi left everything as it was, with loosened locks and crumbled saree, went to the shop, stood in front of it.
+Achi left everything as it was, with loosened locks of hair and saree dishevelled, went to the shop, stood in front of it.
 She told Chettiyar to settle all the amount of the poet immediately without leaving a penny remaining.
-Even a thought about that makes me shudder now.
-How she could be looking?
+Even now i get goosebumps at a very thought of it.
+How she could have looked?
 In earlier days, one Achi burnt the whole of Madurai.
 Was it she?
 All such people were in same mould!
 Weren’t they?
 Chettiyar was shivering and promised her, ‘I will give him his money…I will give it by tomorrow’.
-‘No…You have to give today itself…You must give now itself.
-Only after you give it, I’ll get up’, telling this she moved and sat on the tar road.
+‘No…You have to give today itself…You must give right now.
+Only after that, I’ll get up’, she moved and sat down on the tar road.
 She was very dark in complexion.
 Fully endowed figure.
 She was a size of four persons.
 A thick layer of turmeric on face.
 A vermillion of quarter size of an ana that looked burning on forehead.
 The sacred thread that had been jeweled magnificently was fully occupying her neck like Fry wood buds sprouting itself with its fullness.
 She was looking like Goddess Amman herself descended on at the Tri-junction.
 Wasn’t she?
 No one could speak a single word.
 She would bite the throat pit and drink the blood!!…Chetti got up and ran.
 There was no sufficient money in the bank….he ran out for borrowing…He fell on the foot of his known people…He could collect the amount only by evening.
 Till then she was sitting at the middle of the road like a statue made of black stone with her eyes closed.
 The Chithirai month’s summer was harsh like fire.
 It was a good Agni Natchathiram.
 The bitumen road was just melting.
 Chetti arranged a taxi, came to my house.
 I was just lying like a dead body.
-Wasn’t I?
 He emptied all the money he brought at the feet of my wife and implored her, ‘Mother…please tell your husband not to destroy my family.
 The light of my lineage is now sitting on the road.
 Here is all his money with interest’.
 He ran back by the same car.
 He went straight to her, tied his towel in his waist and begged her, ‘Goddess of my family!
 Please get up.
 Whatever I had to do, I have done it’, he cried.
 Four persons lifted her, I guess.
 People told that when she was lifted, the burnt skin and flesh got stuck and came along with her saree”.

-I was able to visualize that scene clearly in many folds.
+I could visualize that scene that unravelled clearly in my mind in many folds.
 He was sitting as if he had gone to that era.
 Someone passed by selling ‘Kolam powder’ outside.
 I could not even figure out for a while where actually I was.

 The elder man continued, “Marriage took place perfectly.
 Chettiyar and his brother had sent one sovereign gold ring.
 After ten days, Achi asked them to invite me.
 I went there.
 I went there thinking of falling on her feet.
-My mind started changing its course towards a different direction from the day my daughter’s marriage was over.
+My mind started changing its course from the day my daughter’s marriage was over.
 I kept pondering over why I got unduly angry.
-My mind kept on saying that demanding the whole money from a person who was running his business on debt was actually wrong.
+I thought demanding the whole money from a person who was running his business on debt was actually wrong.

-“People consider righteousness supreme with a strong logic.
+“People consider righteousness supreme, of course, with a strong logic.
 Don’t they?” he said.

 ***End***